 The County Treasury is not the same as the Transition County Treasury.
-Those are two different entities.
+Those are two different analogies.
 They are both clearly defined.
 They are separate.
 They are not the same.
-The County Treasury is provided for, explained and defined clearly in the Public Finance Management Act (PFMA).
+County Treasury is provided for, explained and defined clearly in the PRMA Act.
 It is different.
 So, he should not mislead us.